-Climate change is expected to lead to changing patterns of monsoon rains, winter precipitation, and snow and ice melt alter the spatial and temporal distribution of water.
-Despite increasing awareness of these risks, a comprehensive evaluation of how water resources are or could be affected by changing climatic conditions has not yet been completed.
-The absence of such an analysis could impede the implementation of Pakistan’s NCCP commitments in sectors such as agriculture, forestry, national disaster planning and hydropower development.
+Climate change is expected to lead to changing patterns of monsoon rains, winter precipitation, and snow and ice melt that will alter the spatial and temporal distribution of water in Pakistan.
+Despite increasing awareness of these risks, a synthesis of existing knowledge of how water supply and demand could be affected by changing climatic conditions was identified as a need by Pakistan’s Ministry of Climate Change.
+The availability of this analysis would support implementation of Pakistan’s National Climate Change Policy commitments in sectors such as agriculture, forestry, national disaster planning and hydropower development.

 The project “Vulnerability of Pakistan’s Water Sector to the Impacts of Climate Change” was undertaken to address this gap.
 Launched in July 2015, its goal was to improve decision-making capacity within government ministries, research institutes and the general public in relation to water resources management in a changing climate.

 The project was expected to contribute to the development of a comprehensive assessment of the vulnerability of Pakistan’s water sector to the impacts of climate change and the preparation of a National Water Sector Adaptation Plan.
 IISD worked in collaboration with Pakistan’s Ministry of Climate Change, the United Nations Development Programme in Pakistan and the Centre for Climate Research and Development at COMSATS Institute of Information Technology in the implementation of this project.